Tips for Building a Successful Herb Business

 - Press-fit trays, which hold the pots securely in the tray, are a good choice for plants that are going to be transported to and from market several times.
 Another benefit of these trays is that when a customer removes one pot, the others won't fall over.
 Press-fit trays and the pots that fit into them are available in several sizes, square or round.

 - Are organic products big in your market?
 You might want to offer organically-grown herbs in the OMRI-approved, biodegradable Fertilpots.
-These fiber pots are available in round, square, or strip pots in several sizes.
-Johnny's also offers an line of highly sought-after, hard-to-find, and vegetatively propagated organic herb plugs for growers to get a jump-start on producing top-quality herb plants for sale.
+These fiber pots are available in round, square, or strip pots in a range of different sizes.

 - Whether biodegradable or plastic, pots can get bigger as the season unfolds, with sales of the smallest pots high in early spring for veteran gardeners and 4" pots a month or so later, when less-experienced gardeners decide to buy herbs.
 They are more likely to achieve success with a larger plant, and therefore more likely to buy again from you next year.